luigifcruz/CyberEther/examples/plugins/blueprint/README.md

 meson compile -C build
 ```

-On Linux, the compiled plugin is written to
+The compiled plugin bundle is written to `build/cyberether_blueprint_plugin.cep`.
-`examples/plugins/blueprint/build/cyberether_blueprint_plugin.so`.

-The compiled shared module can be loaded with CyberEther's plugin loader.
+The `.cep` bundle can be loaded with CyberEther's plugin loader.

-When building CyberEther from the repository root with examples enabled, the
-same plugin is written to `build-release/examples/plugins/cyberether_blueprint_plugin.so`.
+For more details, see the [CyberEther plugin documentation](https://cyberether.org/docs/plugins).